2025-26 Academic Catalog

 KINES 3174.
 Assessment Processes in Physical Education — 3 hrs.

-Concepts of measurement and evaluation; statistical analysis; construction of evaluative instruments; and application of written and performance tests.
+Concepts of measurement and evaluation applied to physical education including the application of written and a variety of performance tests.
+Focus also on technologies closely aligned with the physical education learning environment (i.e. fitness technology, technology for skill development, physical education classroom technology) to facilitate instruction and assess student performance.
 Physical Education majors may substitute KINES 3174 for MEASRES 3150.
 Prerequisite(s) or corequisite(s): EDPSYCH 3148.
 (Fall and Spring)

 KINES 3176.
 Administration and Curriculum Development in Physical Education — 3 hrs.

 Administration of programs in the elementary and secondary schools including budgeting, facilities, legal considerations, and support services.
 Design, development, and evaluation of curriculum content for grades K-12.
-Prerequisite(s): Prerequisite(s) or corequisite(s): TEACHING 2017; EDPSYCH 2030.
+Prerequisite(s) or corequisite(s): EDPSYCH 2030.
 (Spring)

 KINES 3185.
 Readings in Kinesiology — 1-4 hrs.